7effrey89/Fabric_OpenAI_FunctionCalling/README.md

 This way the the llm always has the best context of where the dialog is moving.

 ## Using Azure OpenAI outside of Fabric (OpenAI GPT-4o)
 Sample notebook configured to use a deployed GPT-4o model in Azure OpenAI outside of Fabric.
-The demo also utilizes Function Calling and calls AI Search to retrieve information from both keyword and vector index (Hybrid Search) to accomplish RAG.
+The demo also utilizes Function Calling and calls Azure AI Search to retrieve information from both keyword and vector index (Hybrid Search) to accomplish RAG.